Most of the time paying your bill by Direct Debit will save you money – but if you’re not careful they can also end up costing you hard earned cash.

 - Mobile phone handsets – it’s not always the case but you’ll usually pay less overall if you pay upfront for the handset rather than get it as part of a contract.

-- White goods – services like Brighthouse charge extortionate interest when you buy a TV or washing machine through its shops.
+- White goods – rent to own services charge extortionate interest when you buy a TV or washing machine.